Daron Malakian and Scars on Broadway: Self-titled debut album (2005–2008)

 After Malakian and Dolmayan experimented with different musicians, for a period of nine months in 2007 the band took form and forged its sound in intense rehearsals and recording sessions under Malakian's direction at his home studio and Sunset Sound; with musicians Danny Shamoun on keyboards, Dominic Cifarelli on bass, and Franky Perez on guitar and backing vocals.
 The band begun recording their debut album in September 2007.

 The band's website featured a countdown timer, counting down to 15:00 PST on March 28, 2008.
 Additionally, above the timer, in quotation marks was the phrase "They say it's all about to end."
 When the countdown ended, the song "They Say" was made available on the site and their Myspace account.

-Scars on Broadway played their first live show April 11, 2008 at the Whisky a Go Go in Los Angeles.
+Scars on Broadway played their first live show April 11, 2008 at the Whisky a Go Go in West Hollywood, California.
 They also played with Metallica at KFMA Day 2008 in Tucson, Arizona.
 On January 22, 2008, Scars on Broadway were announced to be performing at the Coachella Valley Music and Arts Festival on April 26, 2008.
 They also performed at the sixteenth annual KROQ Weenie Roast.

 On May 2, 2008, the band announced that their debut album, Scars on Broadway, would be released on July 28, 2008.
 A week later, the band was signed to Interscope Records.
 The first single would be the aforementioned "They Say", which would receive radio airplay, and be made available on Guitar Hero 5 and as a downloadable track on Rock Band.
 The music video for the track was released on June 27.

 In July, the band announced a headlining tour set for October 2008.
 Scars on Broadway was released on July 28, 2008, to generally favorable reviews and debuted at No. 17 on the Billboard charts.
 A second single, "World Long Gone", was released on September 8, and featured a music video directed by filmmaker Joel Schumacher.